Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Joint reconstruction and model building in Cryo-SPA

-Next is \emph{secondary structures} that focus on describing the basic folding patterns that the backbone typically displays.
+Next are \emph{secondary structures} that focus on describing the basic folding patterns that the backbone typically displays.
 These patterns are divided into two groups: $\alpha$-helices and $\beta$-sheets.
 An $\alpha$-helix refers to a coiling of the backbone that is held together by \ch{H}-bonding between the backbone residues.
 The resulting helical structure typically contains about ten amino acids (three turns) but some may have over forty residues.
 A $\beta$-sheet is the case when the backbone is arranged along several parallel or antiparallel (with respect to the $\ch{H2N} \to \ldots \to \ch{CO2H}$ direction of the backbone chain) strands that form a pleated (often twisted) sheet-like structure.
 These strands are typically 5–10 amino acids long, and they are connected laterally by \ch{H}-bonds.
-As outlined in \cite{Gromov:2011aa}, both these patterns are mathematically associated with an $\Integer$-symmetry of the protein backbone, and where the combinatorial structure defined by $\beta$-sheets is much richer than what comes from $\alpha$-helices.
+The geometric arrangements for the portions of the backbone that make up these secondary structures can be mathematically characterized \cite{Gromov:2011aa}.

 Finally, we have the \emph{tertiary structure} that is the full description of the 3D arrangement of atoms and (covalent) bonds that make up the protein.
 It is determined by the spatial folding of the backbone (backbone conformation) along with the conformations of the peptide-units (side-chains).
-It also includes specifying the rather flexible loops that join the fairly rigid ``rod''-like structures formed by $\alpha$-helices and ``plates'' formed by $\beta$-sheets \footnote{One still lacks a comprehensive formal mathematical language for describing flexible loops \cite{Gromov:2011aa}.}.
+This includes specifying the flexible loops that join the fairly rigid ``rod''-like structures formed by the aforementioned $\alpha$-helices and ``plates'' formed by $\beta$-sheets \footnote{One still lacks a comprehensive formal mathematical language for describing flexible loops \cite{Gromov:2011aa}.}.